ministryofjustice/hmpps-integration-api/docs/adr/0018-database-access.md

 ## Consequences

-- The External API code will be simpler and more explicit, with reduced build-time overheads from component scanning.
+- The External API database code will be more explicit, with reduced build-time overheads from component scanning.
 - The External API database access code may be less familiar to other HMPPS developers who are used to using JPA.